seantrott/seantrott.github.io/research.md

 ## Vision-language models and sensorimotor grounding

 LLMs can be trained with additional input modalities, such as vision.
-Just as LLMs trained on text alone can be used as operationalizations of the distributional semantic hypothesis, these vision-language models (VLMs) can be used to systematically test theories about the necessity (or lack thereof) of sensorimotor grounding of semantic representations.
+Just as LLMs trained on text alone can be used as operationalizations of the distributional semantic hypothesis, these vision-language models (VLMs) can be used to test theories about how distinct input modalities (e.g., language and vision) are integrated; in turn, behavioral and mechanistic probing can uncover insights into these systems.

 - Rivière, P. D., Parkinson-Coombs, O., Jones, C., & **Trott, S.** (2025, July).
-Does Language Stabilize Quantity Representations in Vision Transformers?
-In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 47, No. 47). [[Link to paper]](https://escholarship.org/uc/item/8f03g251)
+Does Language Stabilize Quantity Representations in Vision Transformers? *In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 47, No. 47)*. [[Link to paper]](https://escholarship.org/uc/item/8f03g251)

 - Jones, C., Bergen, B., & **Trott, S.** (2024).
 Do Multimodal Large Language Models and Humans Ground Language Similarly? *Computational Linguistics*, 1-25. [[Link to paper]](https://direct.mit.edu/coli/article/doi/10.1162/coli_a_00531/123786/Do-Multimodal-Large-Language-Models-and-Humans)[[Link to pre-registration]](https://osf.io/37pqv)